NTU-AIoT-Lab/WiADG/README.md

 In this paper, we propose a WiFi-enabled device-free adaptive gesture recognition scheme, WiADG, that is able to identify human gestures accurately and consistently under environmental dynamics via adversarial domain adaptation. ([link](https://ieeexplore.ieee.org/abstract/document/8487345))

 ### Requirements
-- cuda
-- python3
+- Python3
-- pytorch
+- Pytorch (1.1.0 Recommended)

 ### Guidance
 - Train the source encoder and classifier